Merkoba/Hue/configuration.md

 "default_topic"
 >The shown topic when the room is created.

-"played_crop_limit"
->Same as chat_crop limit but for items displayed when "Now Playing" is clicked.

 "max_input_length"
 >Maximum amount of text for something typed in the input box.
 If something bigger is inputed it will get cropped to meet this limit.